 The main pool at the polynesian lacks the nooks and crannies and different water depths to disperse age groups.
 On even a moderately busy day it is a splash zone and the result is a lot of stress.
 This situation comes even after a redesign which added seating but not enough.

-To aid the overcrowding situation, a new quiet pool (shown at left) has just finished construction.
-It adds a little more space and we favor it over the feature pool.
+To aid the overcrowding situation, a dvc-area quiet pool (shown at left) was added.
+It has great seating and is usually sparsely populated.
+We favor it over the featured pool.
 The new pool, which is one of the only quiet pools in the DVC system that is fully gated and zero entry, has a full bar, rest rooms and food station (click here for a video).
-We give the addition a thumbs up but wish they would have opted for more seating rather than install three PAY-TO-SIT cabanas that never get used (we predict these may be short-lived as they are usually empty).

 The "sit down" food situation at the Polynesian is one of the best.
-The lobby is really a small two story indoor mall with several places to get your fill all day and night.
+The lobby is really a small two-story indoor mall with several places to get your fill all day and night.
 The O'hana (a family style restaurant) is a favorite.
-The quick service situation is not as good.
-Although Poly does have one, which offers great food, the seating and line arrangements are built to serve a third of the population of the resort and that was before the DVC expansion.
-We recommend avoiding common meal times: eat early or late.
+You will absolutely have to visit the Pineapple Lanai as well, which has some of the best Dole Whip treats outside of

-Bottom line: The rooms at POLY are fabulous and spacious.
-It holds a lot of bang for your buck and with monorail access you can't go wrong.
-It is our favorite resort to stay at during the cooler months and especially the holidays and we try to avoid it in the summer where its pools can't handle the person flow.
+Bottom line: The rooms at POLY are fabulous and offer the largest studio footprint in any DVC.
+Grounds are a historic paradise, filled with the best of old and new design.
+Add monorail access and you simply can't go wrong.
+It is our favorite resort to stay at during the cooler months and especially the holidays.
+We try to avoid it in the hottest periods, when its pools can't handle the person flow.